NeroReflex/embedded_quickstart/DEBUG.md

 These instructions are valid with a SEGGER J-Link PRO: install the official software package from SEGGER website.

+Include GDB support from buildroot manuconfig -> Toolchain.

+Start the target, but block it in the bootloader.

 Start it this way:

 ```sh